Justice-akason/Capstone-Project/README.md

 ##  Conclusion

 This simulation showcases the full lifecycle of SOC operations — from segmentation and adversary emulation to detection, response, and reporting.
-Justice demonstrated strong technical execution, clear communication, and alignment with frameworks like ISO 27001 and GDPR.
+I demonstrated strong technical execution, clear communication, and alignment with frameworks like ISO 27001 and GDPR.